edmundhung/conform/examples/remix/README.md

 > Please fork the sandbox if it is stuck in the _Initializing Sandbox Container_ stage

-This example shows you how to implement server validation with Conform.
+This example shows you how to implement validation with Remix.

 <!-- sandbox src="/examples/server-validation?module=/app/routes/index.tsx" -->